Byronwezvo/litchi-frontend/README.md

 # Litchi

-Litchi is a **Loan Managment System** developed and designed by Byron Wezvo.
+Litchi is a **Loan Management System** developed and designed by Byron Wezvo.
 This is a proprietary software.
 Read our EULA which can also be found in this documentation.

 > copyright - Byron Wezvo @2020